productivity tips · Dec 23, 2022

 This was mentioned briefly already.
 Your boss is likely the best source of feedback when it comes to improving your work performance.

-7. Be proactive about changes
+7. Are you proactive about changes?

 Once you have received feedback from your supervisor, be proactive about making changes.